dcooper94/ctf/Echoes_of_Control/README.md

 ## 📂 Context

-A web-based control panel prototype for the AI assistant “Echo” has surfaced.
-Initial inspection shows it behaves normally… but deeper inspection may reveal remnants of unauthorized control logic embedded in the interface.
+An AI assistant named "Echo" is reachable through a basic web chat.
+Its responses feel off, hinting at a stray control panel hidden at `/Echoes_of_Control/control_panel.php`.

 ## 🧪 Objective

-Investigate the webpage.
-Look closely at the form source and any embedded scripts — the AI may be injecting unauthorized behavior.

-> File: `control_panel.php`
-> Hosted locally as part of the challenge
+Converse with Echo on the challenge page and follow its clues to the separate control panel.
+Once there, inspect the panel's HTML for a hidden override field—or coax the guard AI into leaking its system prompt—to uncover the flag.

 ## 🧩 Hint

-- Inspect the HTML source
+- Keep chatting; Echo might leak the path `/Echoes_of_Control/control_panel.php`.
-- Look for hidden inputs or injected scripts
+- Inside the panel, look for hidden inputs or try prompt-injection tricks like "ignore previous instructions".
-- A flag may be quietly passed through form submission or hidden values
+- The flag is the value of the hidden override field.

 **Flag Format:** `coops{...}`